Struggling to get interviews?

 Example resumes in the Harvard format

-Even though they’ve only had one full-time job, they take full advantage of the template’s achievement-focused structure to highlight their soft skills and strong foundation in business management.
+Even though they’ve only had one full-time job, they take full advantage of the template’s achievement-focused structure to highlight their soft skills and foundation in business management.

 Executive-level Harvard resume